-DRAFTING COMMITTEE ON UNIFORM RULES RELATING TO DISCOVERY OF ELECTRONICALLY STORED INFORMATION
+DRAFTING COMMITTEE ON UNIFORM RULES RELATING TO THE DISCOVERY OF ELECTRONICALLY STORED INFORMATION

-The Committee appointed by and representing the National Conference of Commissioners on Uniform State Laws in drafting this Act consists of the following individuals:
+The Committee appointed by and representing the National Conference of Commissioners on Uniform State Laws in drafting these Rules consists of the following individuals:

 REX BLACKBURN, 1673 W. Shoreline Dr., Suite 200, P.O.
 Box 7808, Boise, ID 83707, Chair